 - Creating shared values and empowering athletes to take ownership of the process is key to creating a positive team culture.

-- A team culture is fluid, constantly evolving, and will exist without our input.
-As such, we must be proactive in helping our athletes to develop and maintain a positive culture.
+- Our team’s identity and culture are fluid, constantly evolving, and will exist without our input.
+As such, we must be proactive in helping our athletes to develop and collectively maintain a positive culture and team identity.